 - Are you looking to turn your blog/website visitors into customers?

-Focus on setting up a welcome series for nonbuyers and also a browse/cart abandonment series, and focus your content on education and showcasing your product features.
+Focus on setting up a welcome series for nonbuyers and also a browse/cart abandonment series.
+Focus your content on education and showcasing your product features.

 - Are you looking to turn one-time customers into repeat purchasers?